What Does the Engine Oil Do?

 - Wipe the plug and plug hole clean, then reinstall and tighten to specification.

-- Remove oil filter with a filter wrench or by hand and drain remaining oil.
+- On engines with an oil filter canister, remove it now with a filter wrench or by hand and drain remaining oil.

-- Fill new filter with clean oil, and wipe some on the gasket.
+- Fill new filter with clean oil, if applicable, and wipe some on the gasket.

 - Install new filter and tighten it by hand only.